Authorization

 model (the word before Policy

 ).
-However, you can specify the model:
+However, you can set out the following example:

-php artisan restify:policy PostPolicy --model=User
+php artisan restify:policy PostPolicy --model=Post

 namespace App\Policies;